 There are others, including special order molds, however, this list includes the most popular styles that are currently being installed on a regular basis.

-So you have the texture picked out, the color has been selected as well as the style of pavestone.
+So you have picked out the texture, style, as well as the style of pavestone.
 The next thing to consider is the laying pattern.

 You can think of everything thus far as selecting our canvas/paint in which we are going to construct our masterpiece… or that we have selected the area we want to build our house and poured the foundation.